graniecqu/COIT20246-T22026-GrahamRanie/week05.md

 ## Task 5 IP Address Lookup

-The result shows my correct location in Brisbane and it also shows the correct ISP; Gigafy.
+When I run the search on my home computer, the results shows my correct location in Brisbane and it also shows the correct ISP; Gigafy.
+However, when I run the search on my iPhone, on the same WiFi connection, it incorrectly places my location in Melbourne.
+Apple does use iCloud private relay which is likely hiding my correct location, hence the discrepancy on my mobile device.
+The IPv4 addresses on both searches are different and don't match the correct IP address.
+This is because the service provides a public IP address.
+This will show, instead of the correct address, for added security.
+This ensures users to surf the web with added protection.